This document has two parts. First, a data flow analysis shows where each

 Alice Approves Bob – Re-Encryption + Chaum-Pedersen Proof

 Alice wants to swap BUCK for USDT on Bob's pool.
-She must call
+She calls

-approve(pool, amount, E_bob, proof) to re-encrypt her identity for Bob
+approve(pool, amount, E_pool, proof) to re-encrypt her identity

 Re-Encrypt Alice's Identity for Bob